ShazzaMac/Final_Year/README.md

 # Final_Year
-This is the project i am working on for my final year
+This is my final year project for the Msc Software Development Masters course from QUB It will be a web app that uses the following technologies:
+- React JS
+- Python (Django)
+- PostgreSQL (DBeaver)